PublicI/us-polling-places/data/Texas/README.md

 The following is the record count for each county.
 Some records include multiple precincts that voted at one location (separated by commas), other counties list a location multiple times — once for each precinct that voted there.

-If a county had zero records in a particular year, it was generally either because we couldn't obtain documents showing the polling places or the documents we did obtain were unclear.
+If a county is listed as having "N/A" records in a particular year, it was generally either because we couldn't obtain documents showing the polling places or the documents we did obtain were unclear.

 This dataset focuses on election day polling places, so early voting locations were excluded.
+Vote centers were included, but are currently not identified by type.

 | county        | 2012 | 2014 | 2016 | 2018 |
 | ------------- | ---- | ---- | ---- | ---- |